In this article

 Finally, you’ll want to consider how much water your electric kettle will hold.
 Are you only making one cup of coffee every morning?
 Do you often offer tea to multiple guests at once?
 Goosenecks are generally on the smaller side, but you’ll find the exact capacity of each kettle on this list.

-Best overall electric kettle
+Best electric kettle overall

 Pour spout: Gooseneck | Temperature settings: Precise temperature control and hold | Volume: 0.9 liters

-Many called out the precise pouring ability it has thanks to the gooseneck spout.
-While that feature can be found in multiple models on this list, Fellow has optimized the flow so the water comes out at the perfect rate for pour-over.
-In my testing, having a slower stream means that the water never splashes or overflows in the vessel I’m pouring into and that I have maximum control if I ever need just a splash of hot water to deglaze a pan while cooking.
-I also find the angled handle makes it comfortable to hold and pour at the same time.
+I also love the gooseneck spout.
+The feature is found with multiple models on this list, but Fellow has optimized the flow so water comes out at the perfect rate for pour-over.
+I don’t personally drink that style of coffee, but having a slower stream of water is still useful: The water never splashes or overflows when I’m pouring, and I have maximum control if I ever need just a little hot water to deglaze a pan while I’m cooking.

 Best less expensive electric kettle